Home Featured Plays in Ottawa, Eastern Ontario and beyond—Theatre for every taste!

 In FLOP!
 An Improvised Musical Fiasco, performers scramble to get a new musical onstage even though the playwright has quit, there’s no sheet music, the choreographer has been cancelled and the director has gone into rehab.

-O Christmas Tea is a pantomime-tinged play that blends British propriety with wordplay, physical comedy, interactive elements and a love for the unexpected.
+O Christmas Tea: A British Comedy is a pantomime-tinged play that blends British propriety with wordplay, physical comedy, interactive elements and a love for the unexpected.
 When catastrophe strikes James and Jamesy’s Christmas tea party, flooding the world with tea, the duo conjure wildly funny solutions to stay afloat.
-You can see it at the Brockville Arts Centre on Tuesday, December 17; at the Grand Theatre in Kingston on Wednesday, December 18; at the Shenkman Arts Centre in Orleans on Friday, December 20; and at the Meridian Theatres @ Centrepointe on December 21 and 22.
+You can see it at the Brockville Arts Centre on Tuesday, December 17; at the Grand Theatre in Kingston on Wednesday, December 18; at the Aultsville Theatre in Cornwall on December 19; at the Shenkman Arts Centre in Orleans on Friday, December 20; and at the Meridian Theatres @ Centrepointe on December 21 and 22.

 A Christmas Carol, Meridian Theatres @ Centrepointe, Nepean (December 17 to 21, 2024)